Calif. group votes to limit reparations to slave descendants | News Channel 3-12

 Associated Press

 California’s first-in-the-nation task force on reparations voted Tuesday to limit state compensation to the descendants of free and enslaved Black people who were in the U.S. in the 19th century, narrowly rejecting a proposal to include all Black people.
-The vote was split 5-4 with some members begging the commission to move ahead with a clear definition of who would be eligible.
+The vote was split 5-4.
 The group said that a compensation and restitution plan based on lineage as opposed to race has the best change of surviving a legal challenge.
 They also said that Black immigrants who chose to migrate to the U.S. in the 20th and 21st centuries did not share the trauma of people who were kidnapped and enslaved.